 Random exploration of the parameters space¶

-- Monte-Carlo simulations: An exploration of the parameters space using Monte-Carlo simulations.
+Monte-Carlo simulations: An exploration of the parameters space using Monte-Carlo simulations.
 These simulations were found to be limited in terms of ability to find reasonable parameters sets for even moderately complex AMs (1-2 levels of analogy with a few predictors).

 The Optimizer produces different files:

-- An xml file with the best parameters set (to be used further by AtmoSwing; […]best_parameters.xml).
+An xml file with the best parameters set (to be used further by AtmoSwing Forecaster/Downscaler; […]best_parameters.xml).

-- A NetCDF file containing the performance scores (Scores[…].nc) both for the calibration and validation periods.
+A NetCDF file containing the skill scores (Scores[…].nc) both for the calibration and validation periods.

 Graphical user interface¶